 Jenna has diverse work history that includes leading multiple projects for firms of all sizes across multiple industries.
 Some of her previous employers include Discovery Communications, HowStuffWorks.com and Allconnect, Inc. Jenna has a degree in psychology from UCLA.
 She is most noted for her easy-going attitude and sarcastic sense of humor.

 Vikash brings 10 years of experience to MNN in digital advertising, marketing, and sales.
 He got started in sustainable business through Biodiesel and was part of the original group that started the first independently owned biodiesel production facility in the Bay Area.
 Soon after he found himself as one of the original team members of treehugger.com and through acquisition by Discovery Channel worked on the launch of Planet Green, a network dedicated to green living.
 Vikash holds a BA in liberal studies from the University of Long Beach, CA. Originally hailing from the Bay Area, Vikash can be found perusing local farmers markets, riding his bike, hiking, yoga, and attending local events.

 SEO and Social Editor

 Before joining MNN, Lisa was Sr. Manager of Organic Search at The Home Depot.
 She’s been an online marketing & communications professional for more than a decade in industries from non-profit to retail to telecommunications.
-Lisa has a degree in Psychology from West Virginia University.
+Lisa has a degree in Psychology from Duquesne University in Pittsburgh.
 She’s a dog lover, blog writer and certified yoga instructor.